-For all the Medicare beneficiaries who find themselves drowning in Medicare’s prescription drug coverage Part D donut hole, the Bipartisan Budget Act of 2018 is throwing you a break.
-The Act accelerates closing the donut hole gap and offers prescription cost relief in 2019.
+For Medicare beneficiaries who find themselves falling into the Medicare Part D donut hole, the Bipartisan Budget Act of 2018 is here to help.
+The donut hole is the Part D coverage gap.

 Closing the Medicare Part D Donut Hole in 2019